 - Obstacles or debris in the road: Motorcyclists are injured by various road problems or debris.
 Some of the most common are potholes, cracks in the road, and shoulder drop-offs.
 If this happens, the government agency in maintenance can be held liable for injuries the motorcyclist suffers.
 Consult your Turlock motorcycle accident lawyer to ensure that your claim is filed before the deadline when a government agency is involved.

 - Motorcycle defects: In some instances, design or other defects can result in a motorcycle crash.
 Manufacturers are held liable in such cases in a product liability lawsuit.

-Our law firm treats clients as though they are family members by using a holistic approach.
+Using a holistic approach, our law firm treats clients as family members.
 An accident, injury, or loss affects the entire family.
 Getting to know you helps us personalize our approach, and many of our clients stay friends throughout the years.
 Our legal team offers free consultations when you call us for free, friendly advice regarding your potential motorcycle accident injury claim.

 Watch the following video to learn why insurance companies make lowball settlement offers to injured motorcyclists:How is Liability Proven in a Motorcycle Accident Case?

-Injured parties are often caught in a web of financial loss and physical harm and all too often are eager to settle.
+Injured parties are often caught in a web of financial loss and physical harm and, all too often, are eager to settle.
 That's understandable.
-However, the insurance company knows it's easier to push an inadequate offer when an individual needs to resolve it quickly.
-They also know that by not waiting until all medical care is completed, the injured person may end up paying out of pocket for someone else's negligence.
+However, the insurance company knows pushing an inadequate offer is easier when an individual needs to resolve it quickly.
+They also know that by not waiting until all medical care is completed, the injured person may pay out of pocket for someone else's negligence.